syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ---
 layout: post
-title: Serialization and Deserialization in UWP DataGrid control | Syncfusion®
+title: Serialization and Deserialization in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Serialization and Deserialization support in Syncfusion® UWP DataGrid (SfDataGrid) control and more.
+description: Learn about serialization and deserialization in Syncfusion® UWP SfDataGrid.
+Save and restore grid settings, layouts, and state information efficiently.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Serialization and Deserialization in UWP DataGrid (SfDataGrid)
+# Serialization and Deserialization in UWP SfDataGrid

 SfDataGrid allows you to serialize and deserialize the SfDataGrid settings using [DataContractSerializer](https://msdn.microsoft.com/en-in/library/system.runtime.serialization.datacontractserializer.aspx).